kuzzleio/documentation-old/src/api-documentation/controller-admin/reset-cache.md

   "action": "resetCache",
   "collection": null,
   "index": null,
-  "volatile": null
+  "volatile": null,
+  "result": { "acknowledge": true }
 }
 ```

-Clear Redis database used by Kuzzle.
+Asynchronously clear Redis database used by Kuzzle.

-There is two Redis database that you can clear :
+There are two Redis databases that you can clear :
  - `internalCache` : Used by Kuzzle to store frequently accessed internal data
- - `memoryStorage` : Redis database usable through memoryStorage controller
+ - `memoryStorage` : Redis database usable through the [memoryStorage controller]({{ site_base_path }}api-documentation/controller-memory-storage/)